 Donating Panels to Charities and Animal Sanctuaries

 At Warm4Less, we are an office of animal lovers.
-Almost every member of our staff have pets, ranging from cats and dogs, to tortoises and bearded dragons!
+Almost every member of our staff has a pet, ranging from cats and dogs to tortoises and bearded dragons!
 Because of this, animal shelters and the incredible work they do is a cause very close to our hearts.

 It is vital that animals, especially ones in rehabilitation, are kept warm as this can play a massive part in the success of their recovery.
 Unlike a traditional convection system, Far Infrared can heat an area much more effectively and efficiently in a shorter amount of time, whilst also assisting in the animal’s recovery.

-Far Infrared technology is also proven to have a number of health benefits for animals including helping to regulate body temperatures and metabolism, as well as promoting healthy blood circulation, and aiding with arthritic and muscle pain.
+Far Infrared technology is also proven to have a number of health benefits for animals, including improved metabolism, promoting healthy blood circulation, and aiding with arthritic and muscle pain.

 To assist our local sanctuaries and rescues, we donate damaged-in-transit heaters to those who are struggling with inadequate and costly heating systems.
-This means they can free up more of their limited funds to give those in their care the best experience and second chance possible.
-This also helps us achieve our sustainability goals as these panels are given a second-lease of life, rather than being broken down.
+This means they can free up more of their limited funds to give those in their care the best experience, making second chances possible.
+This also helps us achieve our sustainability goals as these panels are given a second lease of life, rather than being broken down.

 These heaters may have artwork on them, but we don’t think the animals will mind!